GandhiNN/gandhinn.github.io/_posts/2025-02-26-migrating-from-poetry-to-uv.md

 {% endhighlight %}

-This time Uv performed much better than Poetry, which as expected, is down to the performance of the default Ruff formatter configuration:
+This time Uv performed much better than Poetry.
+It is faster by **82 seconds** compared to Poetry.
+As expected, the big increase comes down to the performance of the default Ruff formatter configuration:

 |---------+--------|
 | Builder | Result |